 - Making improper turns

-Other contributing factors caused by negligence can include driving while fatigued, driving too fast for the weather conditions, and poorly maintained vehicles.
-If you suspect another person’s negligence caused the accident, it is an excellent first step to find out more about your legal options.
-A car accident lawyer taking cases in West Virginia from our firm can help you.
+If you suspect another person’s negligence caused your accident, learn about your legal options.
+A car accident lawyer from our firm taking cases in West Virginia can help you.

 West Virginia Car Accident Lawyer Near Me (972) 535-6377

-- File a claim with your own insurance
+- File a claim with their own insurance company

 - File a third-party insurance claim

 - Pursue a lawsuit against the at-fault driver

 Our legal team can review your case and help determine your legal options.
 After establishing a suitable course of legal action, we’ll help you build a solid case.
 We will:

 - Gather evidence and other supporting documents (such as witness statements, police reports, CCTV footage, medical reports, and employment records)